Due diligence requirements

 What information can and cannot be disclosed when dealing with a public company?

 When dealing with a public company, no insider information should be disclosed to a potential buyer.
 ‘Insider information’ is information of a precise nature, which has not been made public, relating – directly or indirectly – to one or more issuers or to one or more financial instruments and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments or on the price of related derivative financial instruments.

 The Stock Corporation Act sets forth further disclosure restrictions that apply to the management of any stock corporation (whether it is publicly listed or not).

 How is stakebuilding regulated?

-Stakebuilding is governed for companies which have a corporate seat in Austria and are listed on a regulated market.
-Section 91 of the Stock Exchange Act determines that if persons directly or indirectly acquire or sell shares in a company listed on a regulated market, they must inform the Austrian Financial Market Authority, the exchange operating company and the issuer immediately (at most, within two trading days) if, as a consequence, their share in voting rights reaches, exceeds or falls below:
+Stakebuilding is governed for companies with a corporate seat in Austria and listed on a regulated market.
+Section 130 of the Stock Exchange Act determines that if persons directly or indirectly acquire or sell shares in a company which is listed on a regulated market, they are obliged to immediately (within two trading days) inform the Financial Market Authority, the exchange operating company and the issuer, if their share in the voting rights reaches, exceeds or falls below: